jamesrayman/Polycube/docs/README.md

 ## Usage

 ```
-polycube [-c] [-n SOLUTIONLIMIT] [-p PRINTLIMIT] PUZZLE
+polycube [-c] [-n SOLUTIONLIMIT] [-p PRINTLIMIT] PUZZLEFILE
 ```

-where `PUZZLE` is the file containing the puzzle specification.
+where `PUZZLEFILE` is the file containing the puzzle specification.

 ### Flags

 `-c`: output solutions with color (not supported on all terminals)

-`-n SOLUTIONLIMIT`: stop counting solutions at `SOLUTIONLIMIT`, enter a negative number for infinity, default is 100
+`-n SOLUTIONLIMIT`: stop counting solutions at `SOLUTIONLIMIT`, enter a nonpositive number for infinity, default is 100

 `-p PRINTLIMIT`: print no more than `PRINTLIMIT` solutions, default is 10